-Durham's probe into possible FBI misconduct is now criminal probe, sources say
+Durham's investigation into possible FBI misconduct is now criminal probe, sources say

 CLICK HERE TO GET THE FOX NEWS APP

-Horowitz, the DOJ watchdog, faulted the FBI last year for repeated violations of its media communications policy, noting that agents had received gifts from reporters and leaked regularly.
+Horowitz, the DOJ watchdog, faulted the FBI last year for repeated violations of its media communications policy, noting that agents had received gifts from reporters and leaked regularly and brazenly -- even from phones at FBI headquarters in Washington, D.C.

 Fox News' Jake Gibson contributed to this report.